karlarao/get_session_profile/README.md

   $ sh get_session_profile.sh 966 good
   ```

-  The script would do this the following:
+  The script would do the following:
     * 10046 start
-    * snapper (sample for 1 min - 5 secs each)
+    * snapper (sample for 1 min for 5 secs each)
-    * short_stack (sample for 1 min - 5 secs each)
+    * short_stack (sample for 1 min for 5 secs each)
     * ash (get last 10 mins)
     * wait chains (get last 10 mins)
     * 10046 end